Indiana Non-Owner SR22 Insurance: Get Covered Without a Vehicle (2026 Guide)

 Can I use non-owner insurance if I drive a company car for work?

 This is a tricky legal gray area.
 Generally, a personal non-owner policy is meant for occasional, infrequent use of a borrowed car.
 If you drive a company car every single day for your job, your employer's commercial auto insurance policy is the primary coverage.
-You need to speak directly with an insurance agent to ensure your SR22 is correctly attached to your specific work situation so you don't violate the terms of your policy.
+You need to speak directly with an insurance agent to ensure your SR22 is correctly attached to your specific work situation.

 Will my non-owner SR22 rates eventually go down?